Skip to main content

 Showing posts from July, 2023

-PEOPLE AS A RESOURCE( EXERCISE QUESTION-ANSWER)-SST-CLASS-9
+PEOPLE As RESOURCE( EXERCISE QUESTION-ANSWER)-SST-CLASS-9

 PARLIAMENT AND THE MAKING OF LAWS